Book banning in the United States (2021–present): Reactions

+At a White House event honoring educators on April 24, 2023, President Joe Biden commented, "I never thought I’d be a president who is fighting against elected officials trying to ban and banning books.
+Empty shelves don’t help kids learn very much.
+And I’ve never met a parent who wants a politician dictating what their kid can learn, and what they can think, or who they can be."
+In June 2023, the Biden administration announced Biden appointed a coordinator at the U.S. Department of Education to address the rise in book bans.
+The coordinator will train and advise school districts on how book restrictions may violate federal civil rights laws by creating hostile environments for students.

+Illinois enacted the nation's first state law to restrict the ability of local libraries to enact book bans.
+The law withholds state funding from any library that bans books for "partisan or doctrinal" reasons.
+It makes mandatory the Library Bill of Rights published by the American Library Association.
+Governor J. B. Pritzker signed the law on June 12, 2023, and it took effect at the start of the following year.

 A number of authors whose works were banned spoke out.
 Some saw it as a badge of honor, while others found it distressing.
 Kalynn Bayron, author of Cinderella Is Dead, said "these things speak to the level of bigotry that still exists, specifically within our public education system".
 Kwame Alexander said some of the interest in banning books might have been avoided if advocates had more opportunities themselves as children to experience diverse perspectives.
 Mikki Kendall, whose book Hood Feminism was among the most challenged, said the bans are a "ridiculous publicity stunt" which would not actually stop kids from reading the books because "there's nothing more attractive to a kid than a forbidden book".
 Jason Reynolds, co-author of All American Boys, said the bans were more about parents "doing everything they can to shield young people from the things that scare them, not things that scare the children".

-Several commentators argued it is hypocritical for conservative pundits and politicians to support banning books that may make students feel uncomfortable after a period of strongly criticizing "cancel culture".